Reading time: 4 minutes

 How is the sole purpose test administered?

 There is no formal sole purpose test for super fund trustees to pass.
-It’s a legal compliance guide that the ATO can apply to fund transactions and the decision-making of fund trustees if necessary.
+It’s a legal compliance guide the ATO can apply to fund transactions and the decision-making of fund trustees if necessary.

 But the rules are clear: the early release of money or assets to fund members or their relatives is illegal.